h33h33/h33h33.github.io-/README.md

 * Type `thoughts` in a terminal and press `<enter>`
 * Your preferred editor opens.
 Type your thought, then save and exit
 * *thoughts* outputs a single, self-contained HTML file with your thought added.
 The thought is timestamped and the timestamp is linkified.
 * *thoughts* pushes your updated `thoughts.html` to a remote git repository of your choosing.
-It's up to you to host it somewhere.

 ## Installing
 *Download the most recent release from [here](https://github.com/marenbeam/thoughts/releases). `master` is used for development, and is sometimes broken.*

-Install from anywhere with `./install.sh`.
+Install from anywhere with `./install.sh`

 ### First install:
 *(Do this if you've never set up thoughts before)*